 - Select one of the following actions:

 - Voicemail: Routes the call to the number's voicemail.
 Keep in mind that if you haven't selected a greeting in the field above, no greeting will play (just the beep and straight to recording).
 When you select a voicemail action, you'll also be prompted to enter a group that voicemail tickets will be associated with.

 - Group: Choose one or more groups of agents to route the call to.
 Unless a greeting is assigned to this group, the caller will be placed in the queue and hear the Wait greeting set for the number.
 The Available agents greeting will not be played.
-For more information about managing groups, see Creating, managing, and using groups.
+For more information about managing groups, see Creating groups.

 - IVR Menu: Routes the call to another menu level within the same IVR menu.
 For example, you might want callers to press 1 for VIP support from the main menu, then be directed to another menu with options for VIP billing, VIP sales, etc. When you select the IVR menu action type, you'll also be prompted to select an IVR menu that calls will be routed to.

 - Text back: Switches the interaction over to text by confirming the customer's number, then disconnecting the call and sending a text message.
 An SMS ticket will be created for this interaction with the customer so the conversation can continue by text.
 When you select the IVR menu action type, you'll also be prompted to select the number the text should be sent from and to enter the text message context.
 You can select the language to use for the text back confirmation in the Language drop-down list”